ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 * *Optional*: CT scan of the participant.
 Depending on the study being conducted, counting with a CT scan improves the precision of the simulation.
 * *Optional*:: ZTE scan of the participant.
 A pseudo-CT scan can be reconstructed using a Zero Echo Time (ZTE) MRI scan.
 Details on MRI scan parameters and methods for pseudo-CT reconstruction (using the "classical" approach) can be found in the work presented by [Miscouridou *et al.*](https://ieeexplore.ieee.org/document/9856605) (DOI: 10.1109/TUFFC.2022.3198522).
 The user needs only to provide the Nifti file of the ZTE scan.
 BabelBrain will do the transformation to pseudo-CT as detailed in Miscouridou *et al.* A Nifti file with the pseudo-CT will be generated.

-### Important information on using exclusively T1W and T2W imaging vs. including CT/ZTE scans
+## 1.a - Availability of CT/ZTE scans
 If no CT or ZTE scans are available, a mask representing the skull bone will be generated from the `headreco` or `charm` tools output.
 Be sure of inspecting the generated mask Nifti file to ensure the mask is correctly calculated.
 Our experience indicates that `charm` tool produces a better skull mask extraction.
 When using only T1W and T2W as inputs, BabelBrain uses a generic mask to represent the skull bone (including regions of trabecular and cortical bone).
 Average values of speed of sound and attenuation are assigned to these bone layers.
 Consult the appendix section for details on the values used.

 If a CT or ZTE scan is provided, a mapping of density, speed of sound and attenuation will be produced.
 Consult the appendix section for details on the mapping procedure.

-# Workflow
-Once imaging data is ready, the simulation for transcranial ultrasound is done in 2 main steps: Planning and simulation
-## Planning
+# 2 - Planning
 <img src="Pipeline-1.png" height=300px>

 The goal of the planning step is to produce a **trajectory** that provides the location where ultrasound is intended to be focused and the orientation of the transducer in T1W coordinate space.
 In practice, the trajectory is just an affine matrix applied to a "virtual" needle that describes the **location** and **orientation** where focused ultrasound is desired to be concentrated.
 The tip of the trajectory needs to be at the intended target.
 The position of the transducer will be relative to the tip location.
 The details using 3DSlicer can illustrate this.